wu-lee/rushkoff-archive/docs/_articles/toy-art.md

 This work affirms the ever-present and indefatigable drive of artists to create inspiring and critically dimensional works no matter the medium, and whatever institutional forces appear to control them.

-The pages of this very bright book attest not just to the joyous energy but also to the artistic integrity of practi- tioners native to today's media-, market-, and mechani- cally driven world.
+The pages of this very bright book attest not just to the joyous energy but also to the artistic integrity of practitioners native to today's media-, market-, and mechanically driven world.
 This is not a break from art, but the most compelling evidence of its continuity.